Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   > [Info] Be aware that only attributes which are neither multi-language nor multi-channel can be used as defining attributes for variants.
 For detailed information, see [Create a variant set](../../PIM/Integration/07_ManageVariantSets.md#create-a-variant-set).

 6. Click the ![Add](../../Assets/Icons/Plus05.png "[Add]") (Add) button in the *Assigned sets* field.
 The button is locked if you have not yet selected a data type.
   A drop-down list with all active attribute sets is displayed.
+Data types can be restricted to certain entity types and therefore attribute sets

 7. Select an attribute set in the *Assigned sets* drop-down list.